-A team of Korean scientists, led by Dr. Seo of Precision Medicine Center, Seoul National University, Korea, used Bionano optical mapping to identify rearrangements and interpret gene amplification mechanisms in a methotrexate (MTX)-resistant colon cancer cell line (HT-29).
+A team of Korean scientists, led by Dr. Seo of Precision Medicine Center, Seoul National University, Korea, used Bionano genome imaging to identify rearrangements and interpret gene amplification mechanisms in a methotrexate (MTX)-resistant colon cancer cell line (HT-29).

-The current study shows that optical mapping, a comprehensive and elegant genome analysis technique, is required to interpret repetitive sequences and structural variations in cancers manifested by gene amplifications.
+The current study shows that genome imaging, a comprehensive and elegant genome analysis technique, is required to interpret repetitive sequences and structural variations in cancers manifested by gene amplifications.
 This study ultimately aims to identify the crucial therapeutic mechanisms and provide in-depth guidance toward pharmacological targets for anti-cancer drugs as well as personalized medicine.

 Curious to know more about this study?
 Read the entire study